Jack Ahcan

-Jack Anthony Ahcan (/əˈʃɔːn/ əh-SHAWN born May 18, 1997) is an American professional ice hockey defenseman currently playing for the Providence Bruins in the American Hockey League (AHL) as a prospect to the Boston Bruins of the National Hockey League (NHL).
+Jack Anthony Ahcan (/əˈʃɔːn/ əh-SHAWN born May 18, 1997) is an American professional ice hockey defenseman currently playing for the Colorado Eagles in the American Hockey League (AHL) while under contract to the Colorado Avalanche of the National Hockey League (NHL).

 Early life

 Ahcan was born on May 18, 1997, in Savage, Minnesota to parents Tim and Michelle Ahcan.
 Ahcan grew up in an athletic family as his father was an All-American forward at Gustavus Adolphus College and his younger brothers also play hockey.
 Ahcan played both baseball and hockey in Minnesota before choosing hockey full time following his junior year of high school.
-As a senior at Burnsville High School, Ahcan was a finalist for the Mr. Hockey Award as the "most outstanding senior high school boys hockey player in the state of Minnesota."
+As a senior at Burnsville High School, Ahcan was a finalist for the Minnesota Mr. Hockey Award as the "most outstanding senior high school boys hockey player in the state of Minnesota."
 At the time of his nomination, he stood at 5-foot-7 and led Burnsville with 23 points in 21 games.